 4. On 01.10.2020, SCL and Veer executed an Addendum Agreement to the Loan Agreement, whereby the term of the Loan Agreement dated 30.10.2018 availed by Veer were extended till 05.10.2025.
-Further, the initial understanding of quarterly payments towards interest and 6 monthly payments towards principal were modified to a uniform system of quarterly payments qua both CP(IB)-69/ND/2025 principal amount of loan and interest thereon.
+Further, the initial understanding of quarterly payments towards interest and 6 monthly payments towards principal were modified to a uniform system of quarterly payments qua both CP(IB)-71/ND/2025 Standard Capital Markets Ltd. vs. Symphony Realtors Private Ltd.

+principal amount of loan and interest thereon.
 Later, SCL executed Deed of Assignment dated 01.10.2024 in favour of the Financial Creditor herein, whereby SCL assigned the rights under the Loan Agreement mentioned above, as well as those under the other Loan Documents executed in support of Loan Agreement.